-As Knoxville and Knox County confront the impacts of the COVID-19 virus, Visit Knoxville wants to stress that the safety of our visitors (and our community) is our highest priority.
-The Visit Knoxville Visitors Center at 301 S. Gay Street is temporarily closed but we are happy to take your calls and assist you as best we can: 865.523.7263.
-Stay healthy.
-We hope to see you soon.
+As Knoxville and Knox County continue to monitor the impacts of the COVID-19 virus, Visit Knoxville wants to stress that the safety of our visitors (and our community) is our highest priority.
+The Visit Knoxville Visitors Center at 301 S. Gay Street is open and happy to take your calls and assist you as best we can: 865.523.7263.

 REGIONAL COVID-19 UPDATES